 For Carrie, it was meaningful to carry for a Jewish family, and demand for Jewish surrogates is high.
 “It was important for me to carry for a Jewish family on two levels.
 First, it solved the technical dispute.
 In Jewish law, there is a strong opinion that suggests that I would be the legal Jewish mother no matter what, so any child I give birth to will be Jewish.
 And second, there was a communal feeling around carrying for a Jewish family.
 Jewish people take care of each other and support one another, and I felt like it was a good thing to support other Jews and the value of raising a Jewish family.”

-She was matched through the organization, “A Jewish Blessing,” and “Creative Family Connections” is managing the surrogacy.
+She was matched through the organization, “A Jewish Blessing,” and other agencies in managing the surrogacy.
 In “A Jewish Blessing” alone there are 32 families on the waiting list looking for Jewish surrogates and in over 12 years, she’s only the 4th one ever placed.
 “It’s so mind boggling to me that it’s not more common.
 There are so many Jewish uteruses out there!”

 Carrie is in the early stages, having just found out she was officially pregnant last week.
 So far, she’s happy with how things are going.
 “There will definitely be bumps along the way with lots of ups and downs, but it really feels good to do something that will be positive in someone else’s life.”